ChaoHuang2018/ChaoHuang2018.github.io/_pages/about.md

 Recent News
 ======
 - May.
-2025 Our paper ["Directly Forecasting Belief for Reinforcement Learning with Delays"](https://arxiv.org/pdf/2505.00546) has been accepted to ICML 2025.
+2025 Our two papers ["Directly Forecasting Belief for Reinforcement Learning with Delays"](https://arxiv.org/pdf/2505.00546) and ["Scaling Value Iteration Networks to 5000 Layers for Extreme Long-Term Planning"](https://arxiv.org/pdf/2406.08404) have been accepted to ICML 2025.
 - Sep.
 2024 Our paper ["Variational Delayed Policy Optimization"](https://arxiv.org/abs/2405.14226v1) has been accepted to NeurIPS 2024 as a spotlight.
 - Jun.
 2024 Our paper ["Bridging Dimensions: Confident Reachability for High-Dimensional Controllers"](https://link.springer.com/chapter/10.1007/978-3-031-71162-6_20) is accepted to FM 2024
 - May.
 2024 Our paper ["Boosting long delayed RL with auxiliary short delay"](https://arxiv.org/abs/2402.03141) has been accepted to ICML 2024.